yaushing/Project_BD-1/README.md

 <samp>

 Hi there.
 This is a chatbot template for offline chatbots.
-Export a whastapp .txt file into as to get the training data
+Export a whastapp .txt file as chat.txt to get the training data

 **3rd Party Software in files**
 1. chatterbot v1.0.4